-- 1. Insurance: Insurance coverage and liability continues to be of concern, with the National Association of Insurance Commissioners identifying lack of coverage in a driver's personal auto insurance policy as the largest insurance coverage issue.3 Nebraska TNC drivers may purchase a TNC auto insurance coverage endorsement for their personal auto policy that would be in addition to the insurance coverage required by the TNC to help ensure adequate coverage.
+- 1. Insurance: Insurance coverage and liability continues to be of concern, with the National Association of Insurance Commissioners identifying lack of coverage in a driver's personal auto insurance policy as the largest insurance coverage issue.
+Very Nebraska TNC drivers may purchase a TNC auto insurance coverage endorsement for their personal auto policy that would be in addition to the insurance coverage required by the TNC to help ensure adequate coverage.
 Under Neb.
 Rev. Stat. §§ 75-333 and 75-334, insurance coverage may be satisfied by either insurance maintained by the driver, the TNC, or any combination of the two.
 The Commission would recommend that the Legislature, the Commission, and other entities continue to monitor insurance issues and ensure that there are no gaps in coverage and that the public is protected. - 2.
-TNC Vehicle Trade Dress: State law does not currently require TNC vehicles be identified in any manner, but more drivers have opted to use some form of trade dress when providing TNC services.
-TNC vehicles should be required to use trade dress so that passengers can more readily identify vehicles, as opposed to vehicles that may be operating illegally without Commission approval.
-The trade dress may be a sign or placard located in the lower passenger side of the vehicle's dashboard or some other non-permanent piece. - 3.
-Dynamic Pricing: This spring's flooding triggered Neb.
+Dynamic Pricing: last spring's flooding and this year's pandemic triggered Neb.
 Rev. Stat. § 75-327(i), which states that dynamic pricing is not permitted during any state of emergency declared by the Governor.
 The statute does not give exception or guidance as to the duration and reinstatement of dynamic pricing should a state of emergency be enacted anywhere in the state for any reason.
-The Commission would recommend that this provision be examined and parameters be created for clarity.
+The Commission would recommend that this provision be examined, and parameters be created for clarity.